Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "If we prioritize profit over ethics, we risk leaving vulnerable communities behind.
 We must ensure that our policies uplift everyone, not just the privileged.
 I often feel torn between the urgency of progress and the responsibility to protect those who are vulnerable."

 **Marcus**: "I understand your concerns, but the potential for AI to optimize economic systems is immense.
 We need to embrace this change rather than fear it.
 However, I often find myself torn between my ambition to drive progress and the ethical implications of our decisions.
-It's a constant struggle."
+It's a constant struggle.
+Are we truly serving the greater good, or are we just perpetuating existing inequalities?"

 **Isabella**: "But at what cost?
 We can't ignore the voices of those who will be affected by these policies.
 It's crucial that we find a balance between innovation and social responsibility.
 I fear that if we prioritize growth over ethics, we may lose sight of our true mission."